 Special-Year Program Membership (~20 positions)

 About 20 memberships are available to those of all career stages who are interested in actively participating in the Special-Year Program.
 These may be stipendiary or non-stipendiary.
 They are usually 1 year in duration, but can be for just one term.
-In 2020-2021, there will be a special-year program on h-Principle and Flexibility in Geometry and PDEs, led by Camillo De Lellis and László Székelyhidi Jr., who will be the Distinguished Visiting Professor.
+In 2021-2022, there will be a special-year program on h-Principle and Flexibility in Geometry and PDEs, led by Camillo De Lellis and László Székelyhidi Jr., who will be the Distinguished Visiting Professor.

 The deadline for applications and all supporting materials (including reference letters) is December 1.